-\item \emph{In-Context LLM Ranking:} The remaining candidates are re-ranked by an LLM prompted with the structured query and FM metadata, using expert-crafted few-shot examples to illustrate selection.
-The LLM returns an ordered list with brief justifications, leveraging in-context reasoning without any model training (details in Appendix~\ref{appendix:icl_prompt}).
-We also compute a confidence score for each selection following Section~\ref{sec:fmd}. \end{itemize}
+\item \emph{In-Context LLM Ranking:} The remaining candidates are re-ranked by an LLM prompted with the structured query and FM metadata, using expert-crafted few-shot examples that demonstrate how to balance application fit, modality compatibility, reported evidence, and deployment constraints.
+The LLM returns an ordered list with brief justifications, leveraging in-context ranking rationale without any model training (details in App.~Sec.~D).
+We also compute a field-aware confidence score for each selection following \cref{sec:fmd}. \end{itemize}

 \stitle{Clarification Generator Tool.} If the orchestrator detects insufficient constraints or a low overall confidence score of selected FMs, it invokes the clarification tool.
-This tool inspects the parsed schema to determine missing or underspecified fields~(e.g., modality, region, or performance bounds) and formulates clarification questions.
+This tool inspects the parsed schema to determine missing or under-specified fields~(\eg, modality, region, compute budget, or output-quality priority) and formulates clarification questions.
 The tool generates each question based on the interpreter schema.
-We limit the clarification to three rounds to avoid user fatigue.
-The agent will integrate the responses with initial user input, parse and merge them into the evolving task specification, in order to iteratively refine the selection process.
+We limit the clarification to three rounds to avoid user fatigue. \system will integrate the responses with initial user input, parse and merge them into the evolving task specification, in order to iteratively refine the selection process.

 \stitle{Explanation Generator Tool.} Once a ranking is available, this tool generates structured, human-readable explanations.
-It uses a prompt-driven LLM to synthesize the rationale for each selected FM, including key reasons considering suitability and trade-offs.
-Each output includes the model name, bullet points for explanation, and links to the corresponding paper and code repository.
-This tool enhances transparency and user trust by exposing the decision process~(prompt is in Appendix~\ref{appendix:explanation_prompt}).
-The output is in JSON format.
+It uses a prompt-driven LLM to synthesize the rationale for each selected FM, including key reasons about suitability, constraint satisfaction, and trade-offs among candidates.
+Each JSON format output includes the model name, bullet points for explanation, and links to the corresponding paper and code repository.
+This tool enhances transparency and user trust by exposing the selection process~(prompt is in App.~Sec.~E).